 Travelling within Europe

 There are no border controls between countries that have signed and implemented the Schengen Agreement.
 Likewise, a visa granted for any Schengen Agreement signatory country is valid in all other countries that signed and implemented the treaty.
 Be careful: not all EU members have signed the Schengen treaty, and not all Schengen treaty countries are members of the European Union.
 Airports in Europe are thus divided into Schengen and non-Schengen sections, which act like domestic and international sections elsewhere.
 If you are flying from outside Europe into one Schengen country and continuing to another, you will clear passport control in the first country and then continue to your destination with no further checks.
 However, if travelling within the Schengen Area to or from one of the Schengen countries outside the EU, customs controls are still in place.
 Travelling within the Schengen area airlines will still insist on seeing your ID card or passport.
 Especially in Western and Central Europe, the trains are fast, efficient and cost-competitive with flying.
 High-speed trains services speed along at up to 320 km/h (200 mph) and, when taking into account travel time to the airport and back, are often faster than taking the plane.
 The flip side is that tickets bought on the spot can be expensive, although there are good discounts available if you book in advance or take advantage of various deals.
 In particular, the Inter Rail (for Europeans) and Eurail (for everybody else) passes offer good value if you plan on travelling extensively around Europe and want more flexibility than cheap plane tickets can offer.
 For very long distances, travelling by bus may actually be more expensive than traveling by plane.
 However, bus travel is generally advantageous for shorter trips, trips on short notice, if wish to see the countryside you are travelling through and if you have heavy luggage.
-If you have planned to travel long distances with bus check out Eurolines.
+If you have planned to travel long distances with bus, check out Eurolines.
 Smyril Line is the only company sailing to the rather remote North Atlantic islands; Iceland and the Faroe Islands It sails from Denmark, which also host numerous lines to Norway and Sweden.
-From the British isles a huge number of lines still cross the English channel to France.
+From the British Isles a huge number of lines still cross the English Channel to France.
 And there are also numerous services to Denmark, the Benelux and even across the Biscay to Spain.
 In the Mediterranean Sea a large number of ferries and cruise ships operate between Spain Italy and Southern France.
-Across the Italian peninsular ferries also ply across the Adriatic sea to Croatia and Greece, with Bari as the main terminal.
+Across the Italian peninsular ferries also ply across the Adriatic Sea to Croatia and Greece, with Bari as the main terminal.
 The Black Sea also has several ferries plying across it's waters, albeit service can be fairly sketchy at times.
 Poti Istanbul and Sevastopol are the main ports, but nearly all the Black Sea ports has a ferry going somewhere, but rarely anywhere logical - i.e. often along the coast.
 The ease of driving on the continent varies greatly, and as a general rule east and west of the old iron curtain are two different worlds.
-Western Europe for the most part have good road conditions and an extensive and well developed highway network, whereas Eastern Europe are still working hard on the great backlog left behind from communist days.
+Western Europe for the most part has good road conditions and an extensive and well-developed highway network, whereas Eastern Europe are still working hard on the great backlog left behind from communist days.
 During vacations, especially during summer and Christmas vacations, driving on the highways can be hellish, particularly in Germany.
 There are no uniform speed limits across the union and markings and signs are similar throughout Europe but variations in design and interpretations exist.
 Almost everywhere in the EU you need to be 18 years old to drive.

 English proficiency varies greatly across the continent, but tends to increase the further north you get, in the Benelux and particularly Scandinavia most everyone is able to communicate in English with varying degrees of fluency, while in the south and east you'll often be out of luck, especially outside major tourist destinations.
 Austria, the German-speaking part of Switzerland and the former West Germany are also reasonable bets for English speakers.
 Speaking one of the Romance languages is likely help you a great deal in Portugal, Spain, France, Italy and Romania, while the same is true if you speak one of the Slavic languages in the East.